singularitti/pyespresso/README.md

 The `miscellaneous` subpackage should store something very useful but not crucial to our tasks.

 The `shell` subpackage store pure shell scripts and should be rewritten to Python, then discarded.

+The `plotters` and `readers` subpackages defined a lot to plot and read files.

+The `calculator` subpackage is used for QE-related calculation.

+Every subpackage (what functions) should have a `__init__.py` file, but not the unit test folders.